qld-gov-au/ckanext-validation/README.md

 * Status
 * Validation report URL

-`paster validation report-full` will add a row on the output CSV for each error found on the validation report (limited to ten occurrences of the same error type per file).
+`validation report-full` will add a row on the output CSV for each error found on the validation report (limited to ten occurrences of the same error type per file).
 So the fields in the generated CSV report will be:

 * Dataset name
 * Resource id